Knappek/Knappek.github.io/docs/tanzu/platform-automation-toolkit/install-concourse-for-platform-automation.md

 # Install Concourse for Platform Automation

-!!! info
-    This page is in Progress

 This guide follows the official documentation to [Installing Concourse for Platform Automation](https://docs.vmware.com/en/Concourse-for-VMware-Tanzu/7.0/vmware-tanzu-concourse/GUID-installation-platform-automation-index.html) but uses Ansible to automate the deployment on vCenter.

 The Ansible playbook will:

-- provision Opsman (VMware Operations Manager) in a single VM
+- provision Opsman (VMware Operations Manager) in a VM
 - configure BOSH director
 - deploy Concourse as a BOSH release
 - deploy MinIO as a Single-Node Single-Drive in a Ubuntu VM